coder/docs/workspaces/editors.md

    ![Applications with RStudio launcher](../assets/workspaces/rstudio.png)

-   Sign in using your linux username and password (as defined in your image)
+   Sign in using the Unix user (whose username and password you defined in your image).

    > RStudio may take a few additional seconds to start launch after the
    > workspace is built.